-Chinese New Year is January 28, 2017 | EarthSky.org
+Chinese New Year 2019 on February 4-5 | EarthSky.org

 In China, the familiar Gregorian calendar is used for day-to-day life.
 But Chinese calendar dates continue to be used to mark traditional holidays such as the new year and the fall moon festival.
 It’s also used astrologically to select favorable dates for weddings and other special events.

-The Chinese calendar is a lunisolar calendar, in other words, a combination of solar and lunar calendars.
-It has a long history spanning several Chinese dynastic rules from as far back as the Shang Dynasty around fourteenth century B.C..
+The Chinese calendar is a lunisolar calendar – in other words, a combination of solar and lunar calendars.
+It has a long history spanning several Chinese dynastic rules from as far back as the Shang Dynasty around the 14th century B.C.
 There are several different symbolic cycles within the calendar, used in Chinese astrology, that make it an intricate and complex measure of time.

 A month in the Chinese calendar spans a single lunar cycle.
 The first day of the month begins during the new moon, when no sunlight falls on the lunar hemisphere that faces the Earth.
 A lunar cycle, on average, lasts 29.5 days, so a lunar month can last 29 or 30 days.
 Usually, there are 12 lunar months in a Chinese calendar year.
 In order to catch up with the solar calendar, which averages 365.25 days in a year, an extra month is added to the Chinese calendar every two or three years.
 As a result, Chinese New Year falls on different dates each year (in the Gregorian calendar) between January 21 and February 21.

-Each year of the Chinese lunar calendar is represented by one of 12 animal symbols of the Chinese zodiac: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep (Goat), Monkey, Rooster, Dog, and Boar.
-For 2017, it’s the Rooster’s turn.
-Travelchinaguide.com says of the year of the Rooster:
+Each year of the Chinese lunar calendar is represented by one of 12 animal symbols of the Chinese zodiac: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep (Goat), Monkey, Rooster, Dog, and Boar (Pig).
+For 2019, it’s the Pig’s turn.
+Travelchinaguide.com says of the year of the Pig:

-Rooster is almost the epitome of fidelity and punctuality.
-For ancestors who had no alarm clocks, the crowing was significant, as it could awaken people to get up and start to work.
-In Chinese culture, another symbolic meaning of chicken carries is exorcising evil spirits.
+Pig is not thought to be a smart animal in China.
+It likes sleeping and eating and becomes fat.
+Thus it usually features laziness and clumsiness.
+On the positive side, it behaves itself, has no plan to harm others, and can bring affluence to people.
+Consequently, it has been regarded as wealth.

-Chinese New Year celebrations traditionally lasts 15 days, from the first day (during a new moon) to the 15th day (next full moon).
+Chinese New Year celebrations traditionally last 15 days, from the first day (during a new moon) to the 15th day (next full moon).
 Each day holds a special significance that varies according to local traditions.
-But first, before the arrival of the new year, homes are thoroughly cleaned to sweep away ill fortune, and to welcome good luck.
-On new year’s eve, there are family gatherings to celebrate and enjoy sumptuous traditional feasts, and to greet the new year with fireworks at midnight.
+But first, before the arrival of the new year, homes are thoroughly cleaned to sweep away ill fortune and to welcome good luck.
+On New Year’s Eve, there are family gatherings to celebrate and enjoy sumptuous traditional feasts, and to greet the new year with fireworks at midnight.

 In the days that follow, festive dance parades are held featuring colorful dragons or lions, ceremonies are held to pay homage to deities and ancestors, children receive money in red envelopes, gifts are exchanged, extended family members visit each other, and there’s more traditional feasting.

-The celebration culminates on the 15th day with the Lantern festival; on this night of the full moon, families mingle in the streets carrying lighted lanterns, often creating a beautiful light display.
+The celebration culminates on the 15th day with the Lantern Festival; on this night of the full moon, families mingle in the streets carrying lighted lanterns, often creating a beautiful light display.

+There are several variations on the mythology behind Chinese New Year celebrations.
+Most are based on an ugly, bloodthirsty monster named Nian that would emerge on the last night of each year to destroy villages and eat people.
+A wise elder advised villagers to scare the monster away with loud noises.
+That night, they set fire to bamboo, lit fireworks, and banged their drums.
+The monster, afraid of the loud noises and lights, ran away to hide in its cave.
+In another version of the myth, an old man persuaded Nian to turn its wrath on other monsters, not the villagers.
+Before he was seen riding away on Nian, the old man, actually a god, advised the people to hang red paper decorations in their homes and set off firecrackers on the last night of the year to keep Nian away.

-Bottom line: The Chinese New Year for 2017 starts on February 28.
+Bottom line: The Chinese New Year for 2019 starts on February 5 in Asia (February 4 in the west).
 The date is determined in the traditional Chinese calendar, which is a lunisolar calendar system, using both lunar and solar cycles to mark time.
 Each Chinese lunar year is associated with one of 12 animals in the Chinese zodiac.
-For 2017, it’s the Year of the Rooster.
+For 2019, it’s the Year of the Pig.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.